 - 1. Spouse -a person of the opposite sex to whom you are legally married. - 2.
 Common Law Spouse a person of the opposite sex with whom you have established a Common Law union in a state which recognizes Common Law marriage (Kentucky does not recognize Common Law Marriage). - 3.
 Child Age 0 to 18 in the case of a child who has not yet attained his/her 19th birthday, "child" means an individual who is: - a.
 A son, daughter, stepson, or stepdaughter of the employee/retiree, or - b.
 An eligible foster child of the employee/retiree (eligible foster child means an individual who is placed with the employee/retiree by an authorized placement agency or by judgment, decree, or other order of any court of competent jurisdiction), or - c.
 An adopted child of the employee/retiree (a legally adopted individual of the employee/retiree, or an individual who is lawfully placed with the employee/retiree for legal adoption by the employee/retiree, shall be treated as a child), or - d.
 A grandchild for whom the employee/retiree has been awarded guardianship or custody by a court of competent jurisdiction. - 4.
 Child Age 19 to 25 in the case of a child who has attained his/her 19th birthday but who has not yet attained his/her 26th birthday, "child" means an individual who is: - a.
-A son, daughter, stepson, stepdaughter, eligible foster child, adopted child or a grandchild of the employee/retiree as described above; and - b.
-Is NOT eligible to enroll in an employer-sponsored health plan offered by the child's full-time employer. - 5.
+A son, daughter, stepson, stepdaughter, eligible foster child, adopted child or a grandchild of the employee/retiree as described above; and - 5.
 Disabled Dependent A dependent child who is totally and permanently disabled may be covered on your KEHP benefit plan beyond the end of the month in which he/she turns 26, provided the disability (a) started before his/her 26th birthday and (b) is medically-certified by a physician.
-A disabled child who was not covered on this Plan prior to his/her 26th birthday may not be enrolled in KEHP unless he/she sustains a specific qualifying event.
+A dependent child will be considered totally and permanently disabled if, in the judgment of KEHP, the written certification adequately demonstrates that the Dependent child is unable to engage in any substantial gainful activity by reason of medically determinable physical or mental impairment that can be expected to result in death or that has lasted or can be expected to last for a continuous period of not less than 12 months.